 Presenters: Diana Fishlock, PA ABLE Field Representative, PA Treasury; Shari Mamas, Esq., Staff Attorney, Disability Rights Pennsylvania; and Susan Tachau, CEO, Pennsylvania Assistive Technology Foundation

 11:15 – 12:15 p.m. — Where Financial Education Fits – The Ultimate Inclusion in Specific Programming

 Relevance and timeliness are important factors affecting the successful delivery of financial education.
 The agencies and organizations serving individuals with disabilities have an advantage of reaching their clients and consumers at very teachable money moments in the course of delivering services.
 This session will discuss how financial education can fit into services including Workforce Innovation and Opportunity Act (WIOA) and Employment First initiatives as well as Home and Community-Based Services waiver programs (including Community HealthChoices).

-Presenters: Kristin Ahrens, Deputy Secretary, Office of Developmental Programs; Kevin Hancock, Deputy Secretary, Office of Long Term Living; Ryan Hyde, Office of Vocational Rehabilitation
+Speakers: Kristin Ahrens, Deputy Secretary, Office of Developmental Programs; Shannon Austin, Executive Director, PA Office of Vocational Rehabilitation; and Kevin Hancock, Deputy Secretary, PA Dept. of Human Services, Office of Long Term Living

 1:30 – 2:45 p.m. — Financial Education Tools